ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 * The **Revisions** feature will create a revision (snapshot) of a document every time the document is updated and upon its deletion.
-  You will then be able to browse the trail of revisions created for the document, and revert the currently live document to any of its past revisions.
+  Once revisions are created for a document, you can observe them and revert the document's live version to any of its past revisions.
-* Revisions can be enabled for documents of all collections, or for specific collections.
 * Tracking document revisions allows you, for example, to check how an employee's contract has changed over time, revert a single corrupted document without restoring a backup, or conduct a full-scale audit.
-* You can keep Revisions storage usage at bay by limiting the number and age of revisions that RavenDB keeps.
-  Revisions that exceed the set limits will be automatically purged.
+* Revisions can be enabled for **all collections** or for **specific collections**.
+* Old revisions can be **automatically purged** to free storage space.
 * Revisions can be configured using API methods or via Studio.

 * In this page: